deepchecks/deepchecks/docs/source/user-guide/general/showing_results.rst

 Alternative Methods for Showing Results (Troubleshooting)
 ==============================================================

-HTML output produced by ``show()`` method in order to work requires additional jupyter extensions which are not always installed/enabled by default and which are not always supported or compatible with different cloud platforms like Databricks or Kaggle.
+The result's HTML output produced by the ``show()`` method requires specific jupyter extensions to display properly.
+These extensions may not be installed/enabled by default, or may have compatibility issues with different environments (e.g. some cloud platforms).

 So, if you experience any result display problems, you can consider any of the following options to resolve them`s: